-We own a full flight simulator, which is operated by the Embraer Training Center in Johannesburg, South Africa, and supports our fleet growth in the African market.
+We have a full flight simulator located at the Embraer Training Center in Johannesburg, South Africa, supporting our fleet growth in the African market.

-We own and operate MRO facilities in Nashville, La Vergne, and Macon, United States, where we have Embraer Aircraft Maintenance Services, a dedicated service center for commercial aviation, and through Indústria Aeronáutica de Portugal S.A, or OGMA, an Embraer subsidiary in Alverca, Portugal and Embraer Service Center in Gavião Peixoto, state of São Paulo, Brazil, we offer dedicated maintenance services to both commercial and defense customers.
+Our MRO network includes facilities in Nashville, La Vergne, and Macon, United States, where we have Embraer Aircraft Maintenance Services, a dedicated service center for commercial aviation.
+We also count on Embraer Service Center in Gavião Peixoto, state of São Paulo, Brazil and OGMA (Indústria Aeronáutica de Portugal S.A), an Embraer subsidiary in Alverca, Portugal, which are dedicated to provide maintenance services to both commercial and defense customers.

-The Embraer MRO Network that supports our commercial aviation aircraft fleet is also expanding with our third-party maintenance service centers.
-As of December 31, 2021, these centers are:
+Our MRO network supporting our commercial aviation aircraft fleet is also expanding with our third-party maintenance service centers.
+As of December 31, 2022, these centers are: